Dialogue Party

 The Dialogue Party (Partido del Diálogo) is a political party in Argentina founded in 2015 by Emilio Monzó, as a split from Republican Proposal (PRO).
 The party now forms part of the Juntos por el Cambio coalition, alongside PRO.
 It is presently a provincial party, as it is only registered in Buenos Aires Province.

-The party currently counts with minor representation in the Argentine Chamber of Deputies, as Monzó was elected as a representative in the 2021 legislative election.
+The party currently has minor representation in the Argentine Chamber of Deputies, as Monzó was elected as a representative in the 2021 legislative election.